34r7h/mngr/README.md

     `<a href="*?overlay=events/12345">Foo</a>`

-  Note that the '*' in the example generated HTML denotes any location.  mngrLinkTo preserves the existing location and query arguments, overwriting only the argument for the given workspace.
+  Note that the `*` in the example generated HTML denotes any location.  `mngrLinkTo` preserves the existing location and query arguments, overwriting only the argument for the given workspace.

   If 'main' is given as the workspace, mngrLinkTo uses the generated path as the location, all other workspaces appear as query arguments.